 My Answer

-I usually advise my clients to form entities based on three factors – legal protection, tax reduction, compliance.
+I usually advise my clients to form entities based on three factors – legal protection, tax reduction, and compliance.
 So if you have equity in the property that creditors could come after, you definitely want to consider an LLC.
 Insurance is your first level of protection and you should have a good umbrella policy!
 But what if you have a judgment against you that is higher than your policy limit?
 You will be personally liable for what your insurance does not cover.
 An LLC will protect your personal self from this liability.
-The minimum hassle and expense of an LLC is well worth their limitless protection.
+The minimum hassle and expense of an LLC are well worth their limitless protection.
 Right now, the best one I see out there to use is the MULTI-member LLC with a GOOD COMPREHENSIVE OPERATING AGREEMENT/UMBRELLA POLICY.
 Here are the main advantages:

-2. Multi-member LLCs can help in asset protection by dealing with bottom-up creditors (has a claim and/or gets a judgment against the LLC arising from the acts or omissions of the company rather than from the acts or omissions of a member, manager, or employee).
+2. Multi-member LLCs can help in asset protection by dealing with bottom-up creditors (have a claim and/or get a judgment against the LLC arising from the acts or omissions of the company rather than from the acts or omissions of a member, manager, or employee).
 It also deals with top-down creditors (gets a judgment against the member because of the member’s acts or omissions, rather than the acts or omissions of the LLC, its managers, or employees).
 With a good operating agreement and an umbrella insurance policy, you can minimize (NOT MITIGATE) your exposure.

 3. Multi-member LLCs can help with the reduction of IRS audit exposure since 8825(rental property form for a partnership) is audited a lot less than a schedule e(rental property form for an individual/sole proprietorship).
 So while you may not have all the asset protection you want, a good multi-member LLC with a carefully drafted operating agreement and an umbrella insurance policy is the best shot out there for a Landlord.

 QUESTION: “I have just completed my real estate broker course and am waiting to take the state exam.
-I already setup an LLC a couple of years ago to buy and flip properties.
-If I do set up my own real estate brokerage office as opposed to working with a non-licensed partner, will it be ok to use my existing LLC to buy sell and broker properties, or do you recommend setting up a new separate LLC?
+I already set up an LLC a couple of years ago to buy and flip properties.
+If I do set up my own real estate brokerage office as opposed to working with a non-licensed partner, will it be ok to use my existing LLC to buy sell, and broker properties, or do you recommend setting up a new separate LLC?
 Thanks in advance for your suggestions.”

 My Answer: This is ok to maintain history as long as you originally set up the LLC right by not using your home address or yourself as the resident agent.
 These are asset protection busters.
 You would only need to update your operating agreement for the new brokerage office.